 \subsection{Reinterpreting Dropout as Noise Injection}

 Traditionally, dropout serves as a regularization technique that randomly drops units or connections during training~\cite{srivastava2014dropout, wan2013regularization}.
-In the context of uncertainty estimation during inference, we reinterpret dropout as a form of noise injection into the neural signal.
+For uncertainty estimation during inference, we reinterpret dropout as a form of noise injection into the neural signal.
 This perspective allows us to analyze dropout's impact on information flow within the network.

-By considering each layer as a communication channel~\cite{cover1999elements}, applying dropout introduces noise into this channel, reducing the mutual information between the layer's input and output.
+Treating each layer as a communication channel~\cite{cover1999elements}, dropout introduces noise into this channel, reducing the mutual information between the layer's input and output.
 The extent of information loss depends on the dropout rate and the characteristics of the activations in that layer.